 Individuals must be trained to get the most benefit from the equipment.
 If you are unfamiliar with the assistive technology used in the library, UCF Student Accessibility Services keeps a list of support agencies that offer instruction on using it.
 This equipment is useful for persons with print-related impairments who wish to conduct independent research using the Library’s electronic resources.

-One scanner is available near the Research and Information desk on the 2nd floor, and two are on the 3rd floor.
+KIC Scanner equipmentThree scanners are available near the circular desk on the 2nd floor.
 These quickly and easily scan items up to 11"x17" into PDF images, mp3 files, Rich Text format, JPEGs, or PDFs with optical character recognition for use with screen readers.

 (Agree to the copyright notice to continue)